 The students follow an exciting programme that brings them into contact with all aspects of developing real robots.
 The students work in a multidisciplinary team to develop their own robot according to their own market and application research.
 During the programme, the student teams are based in RoboHouse.

-On 24 January 2020, the results of the minor robotics will be on show during the Demo Day in RoboHouse.
+On 24 January 2020, the results of the minor robotics were shown during the Demo Day in RoboHouse.

-Following we present the projects that the students of the 2019-2020 minor are developing.
+Following we present the projects that the students of the 2019-2020 minor developed.

 Team 1 INStock

 Supporting stock clerks by providing automated in store delivery of fresh produce.